Student Attendance

 Student Absences

-Parents/guardians must provide an explanation via written note, SMS, email or phone call for absences – partial, full day or several days.
+Parents or Guardians must provide an explanation via the Compass App, written note, SMS, email or phone call for absences – partial, full day or several days.
 Please specify the reason and the date/s involved.
-Written notes are to be handed in to Administration or Student Welbeing.
+Written notes are to be handed in to Administration or Student Wellbeing.
 If your child has seen a medical practitioner, please provide a copy of the Medical certificate.
-If your child is absent for a prolonged period of time, please contact Administration as soon as possible.
+If your child is absent for a prolonged period of time, please contact the Attendance Office as soon as possible.
 We will request a medical certificate for the duration of absence (if due to sickness or injury) – this is very important if the student has missed exams or assessments during this time.

 Student Absences during school terms

 We acknowledge that it is not always possible to avoid holidays or similar absences during school terms, but it is our preference that family holidays are taken during term breaks.
 The Department of Education requires parents to inform us if children are to be absent for extended periods during the school term.
-Please complete and sign the Application for Student to be Absent during School Term form if your child will be absent for three or more consecutive days during school terms.
-This form must be submitted to Administration for approval by the Principal before the requested absence begins.
-Please check Compass or with your child’s teachers regarding exams/assessment dates to ensure they do not miss these.
+Please provide the reason and dates of the absence, ideally via the Compass app.
+Alternatively, a written and signed note, SMS, or phone call from a parent or guardian is also acceptable.
+We also recommend checking Compass or consulting with your child’s teachers to ensure they don’t miss any exams or assessments.

 SMS Messaging for Unexplained Absences

 We use an automated SMS messaging service to advise parents of unexplained student absences and lateness.
-SMS messages are sent during the day to advise parents if their child has been marked absent at the start of the school day or to any classes.
-It is essential that any changes to parent contact details are provided to Administration as soon as possible.
+SMS messages are sent during the day to advise parents and guardians if their child has been marked absent at the start of the school day or in any classes.
+Any changes to parent contact details must be provided to Administration as soon as possible.

 Students Leaving School Grounds